tandemdude/hikari-lightbulb/docs/source/changelogs/v2-changelog.rst

 - Add support for hikari ``2.0.0.dev113``.

-- Checks should not work in threads.
+- Checks should now work in threads.

 - Implement application command localization.